arcan1s/ahriman/docs/faq.rst

 How to generate build reports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Normally you probably like to generate only one report for the specific type, e.g. only one email report.
-In order to do it you will need to have the following configuration:
+Normally you would probably like to generate only one report for the specific type, e.g. only one email report.
+In order to do so you will need to have the following configuration:

 .. code-block:: ini